 - Client Review Meetings

 Standard Platform Fee Schedule

-As fee-only financial planners, both of our fee schedules are all inclusive… planning and investment management.
+As fee-only financial planners and investment managers, our fee schedule is all inclusive… planning, investment management, and income management.

 Watch & Learn in a Nutshell…

 Your Advantage Working with a Fiduciary, Fee-only Advisor

 Deane Retirement Strategies has selected Charles Schwab & Co. as primary custodian for our clients’ accounts

 Charles Schwab & Co. is a respected, full-service, national financial firm, providing you with the following custodial services:

 - Executes trades in your account, per our instructions